-Finally, Mr. President, I would like to talk about another issue of great importance to California's entertainment industry-copyright term extension.
+Issue.
+They have shown real leadership and responsibility in responding to this important social concern by announcing that they will institute a voluntary rating system for all television programs.
+In my view, this will give parents the information they need in order to make appropriate decisions about or debate in the Senate.
+Finally, Mr. President, I would like to talk about another issue of great ment industry-copyright term extension.
 Legislation is pending in both the House and Senate to extend the current copyright in the U.S. to "life plus 70 years".
-This change would harmonize our laws with those of the European union which extended terms to life plus 70 last July.
+This change would har-70 years monize our laws with those of the European union which extended terms to life plus 70 last July.
 Without the change, our copyright holders-including California's movie, television, video, and audio producers-would be unable to take advantage of the longer term of protection in Europe.
 American copyright owners and their heirs will suffer economic hardship and the U.S. balance of trade will be further exacerbated.